Sabayon/puppet-sabayon/README.md

 It adds support for:
 * The Entropy package manager
 * Managing `Sabayon Community Repository (SCR)` definitions using `enman`
+* Enabling and disabling entropy repositories
 * Entropy package masks and unmasks
+* Splitdebug installs for packages
 * Using systemd as the default service provider

 ## Setup